Sunbird-cQube/cQube_Base/README.md

 - Creation of client & configuration:

-1)Log in to the admin console with your admin account.
+1) Log in to the admin console with your admin account.
-2)In the top left drop-down menu select and manage the realm which you created.
+2) In the top left drop-down menu select and manage the realm which you created.
-3)Click Clients in the left side menu to open the Clients page.
+3) Click Clients in the left side menu to open the Clients page.
-4)On the right side, click Create.
+4) On the right side, click Create.
-5)Complete the fields.
+5) Complete the fields.
-6)Click Save to create the client application entry.
+6) Click Save to create the client application entry.
-7)Click the Installation tab in the Keycloak admin console to obtain a configuration template.
+7) Click the Installation tab in the Keycloak admin console to obtain a configuration template.
-8)Select Keycloak OIDC JBoss Subsystem XML to generate an XML template.
+8) Select Keycloak OIDC JBoss Subsystem XML to generate an XML template.

 - Creating New roles: